thevisad/DayZ-Private-master/README.md

 1. Using a MySQL administration utility, set the whitelist field to 1 for your instance (in the instances table).
 2. Set the is_whitelisted column to 1 for any row in the profile table that you would like to be whitelisted.

 A server restart is not required for whitelist changes to take effect.
 If you would like to whitelist players who have not logged in yet, you will need to insert a row into profile with is_whitelisted set to 1 before they connect.
-You can do this programmatically by running `perl db_settings.pl whitelist add <profile_id>`, replacing `<profile_id>` with a profile ID (also known as a UID but **not** a BE GUID).
+You can do this programmatically by running `perl db_utility.pl whitelist add <profile_id>`, replacing `<profile_id>` with a profile ID (also known as a UID but **not** a BE GUID).
 Alternatively, you can use this example query if you are building an application that has native SQL capability:

 > insert into profile (unique_id, name, is_whitelisted) values ('12345678', 'DemoPlayer', 1);